jdevuyst/comprehend/README.md

   (cm/conj! db 7)) ; {6 :removed, 7 :added} => #{1 2 3 5 7}
 ```

-Moreover, when `db` is modified faster than `f` can handle, changes are coelesced.
+Moreover, changelogs from different transactions are coalesced when `db` is modified faster than `f` can handle.

-Building on the above features, `comprehend.mutable` comes with a [flat file datbase](https://en.wikipedia.org/wiki/Flat_file_database) out of the box.
+Building on the above features, `comprehend.mutable` comes with a [flat file database](https://en.wikipedia.org/wiki/Flat_file_database) out of the box.
+The following code creates a mutable indexed set whose contents are loaded from `"example.edn"`:

 ```clojure
 (def db (cm/stored-indexed-set "example.edn"))
 ```

+Whenever `conj!` or `disj!` is used on `db`, the new contents are written to the same file.
+Note that markers and other metadata are not currently serialized to disk.

 ## Other features